d-stephenson/d-stephenson.github.io/_posts/2021-03-19-journal-four-dat602.md

 <h2>CRUD Table</h2>

 Development work has continued on the game design with the creation and refinement of the CRUD table.
+Version control has been established to ensure changes to the ERD are reflected in the CRUD table, an iterative and incremental approach has been adopted for the game development and consequently changes to the CRUD table are expected as the game build proceeds.

 <h3>WHAT</h3>